Author Event: Dick Evans & Hannah Hindley

 In the Shadow of the Bridge: Birds of the Bay Area is a sumptuously photographed new art book chronicling the immense bird biodiversity of the region.
 Author Hannah Hindley and photographer Dick Evans capture the pockets of wilderness that make Bay Area cities and towns a birder's paradise and give voice to the environmental dilemmas that imperil it.

 In this author event at Buteo Books, Dick and Hannah will discuss the factors that support such diverse bird life and why the Bay Area is a remarkable place for the study of birds and a potent catalyst for their preservation and protection—accompanied by a slideshow of Dick's gorgeous photography.
+They will also be joined in conversation with Diana Humple of Point Blue Conservation Science whose work at Palomarin Field Station is featured in the book.

 Following the presentation, Dick and Hannah will answer your questions and sign copies.
 All are welcome and this event is free to attend.
 We appreciate your RSVP to be sure we set up enough chairs!